reyandrea/DBMS2/README.md

 2. List the circuits in the USA
 3. Which constructors have not won before?
-4. What is the fastest lap time for the Singapore Grand Prix
-5. List all drivers under McClaren
+4. What is the fastest lap time for the Singapore Grand Prix -5.
+List all drivers under McClaren-
 6. Time and place of top 3 fastest pit stops
 7. Which driver has the most wins?
 8. Which races have the tightest outcome?